Stay up to date with notifications from The Independent

 “I’m now on medication for my mental health and my church has paid for me to have therapy.
 I’ve not got a place for me to lay my head on.
 It is liveable in the flat but there is nothing.”

-Nicole Odafe, 33, has moved back into her flat after many months in temporary accommodation
+Nicole has moved back into her flat after many months in temporary accommodation

-Nicole Odafe, 33, has moved back into her flat after many months in temporary accommodation (The Independent)
+Nicole has moved back into her flat after many months in temporary accommodation (The Independent)

-Describing the November flood, she said: “The level of the water was so high, above your ankle, and the steam was hot because it was 80c hot water that burst out of the pipe and triggered the sprinkler.
+Describing the November flood, she said: “The level of the water was so high, above your ankles, and the steam was hot because it was 80C hot water that burst out of the pipe and triggered the sprinkler.
 I was in the bathroom when it occurred.
 There were a lot of private contractors around at the time because they had been doing works outside my flat.

 “I’m not sure what they were doing but the pipe burst and the place started to flood.
 A number of guys rushed into my flat to try and rescue my things.
 They’ve repainted the flat and redone the flooring now but still a lot of my things were beyond repair and thrown away.”

-The family had been using a bucket to wash as they didn’t have hot water
+The family have been using a bucket to wash

-The family had been using a bucket to wash as they didn’t have hot water (The Independent)
+The family have been using a bucket to wash (The Independent)

 “They packed all my things in my bedroom.
-They’ve not put things back where it was, they’ve not cleaned up the place,” Ms Odafe said.
+They’ve not put things back where they were, they’ve not cleaned up the place,” Ms Odafe said.

 After being approached by The Independent, the housing association Moat said they were “truly sorry”, adding: “We’ll be providing compensation to acknowledge our failures and will also thoroughly review our procedures to ensure no other family faces a similar situation”.